mishin/components/services/components-api-service-rest/site/markdown/api.md

 ## Signature

 ```
-POST /runtimes/datasets/{datasetdefinitionName}/data?from=1000&limit=5000
+POST /runtimes/data?from=1000&limit=5000
 ```

 Parameters:

-- `datasetdefinitionName` the dataset definition name
-- `request body` : the data set properties with its dependencies in the form see [Properties format](#properties-format)
+- `request body` : the data set properties with its dependencies in the form of [multiple ui-spec properties](#multiple-ui-spec-properties-format) or [multiple jsonio properties](#multiple-json-io-properties-format)
 - `from` (optional) where to start in the dataset
 - `limit` (optional) how many rows should be returned
 - `content-type header` to specify the response type: